 Take note of where to place your baby monitor, so it won’t be a safety hazard for your baby.

-Final Thoughts on How To Keep Your Cat Out of Bassinet and Crib
+Final Thoughts on How To Keep Your Cat Out of Bassinet

 Personally, I just kept the cats away from the bedroom.
 I have 2 – a muscular siamese and a lightweight Scottish fold.